MarcelineVQ/AutoMarker/README.md

 * Default values are (so far) calibrated for Turtle WoW specifically.
 ___

-* Hold `shift then ctrl or alt` to and mouseover a mob to mark the group.
+* Hold `shift then ctrl or alt` and mouseover a mob to mark the group.
 * Enables setting marks on units without needing to be in a party.

 ### Keybinds: